Crossing a fitness valley as a metastable transition in a stochastic population model: Results

 where $C_0$ and $C_1$ are of order $1$.
 We thus see that the leading order is $\mu^{1+\inf\{ |f_{0L}|, |f_{1L}| \}t}$.
 Reasoning in the similar way for the other populations yields that the leading order for the variation of the $i$-population size ($ i \in \llbracket 0,L-1 \rrbracket$) is $\mu^{i+\inf\{ |f_{0L}|, |f_{1L}|,...,|f_{iL}| \}t}$.}

-In the 2-sided case, a modification of the order of magnitude of the $i$-population (for {$i\neq L$)} happens due to backward mutations. {The reasoning is similar than the heuristics we have just described, except that for the decrease rate of the $i$-population ($i \in \llbracket 1,L\rrbracket$) to have an impact on the decrease rate of the $(i-1)$-population, their respective sizes have to satisfy $x_i^\mu/x_{i-1}^\mu \geq C/\mu$, for a positive constant $C$.
-Under this condition the number of type-$(i-1)$ individuals produced by mutations by the type $i$-individuals has the same order as the type $(i-1)$ population size.}
+In the 2-sided case, a modification of the order of magnitude of the $i$-population (for {$i\neq L$)} happens due to backward mutations. {The reasoning is similar to the heuristics we have just described, except that mutants from the $i$-population ($i \in \llbracket 1,L\rrbracket$) might also have an impact on the decrease rate of the $(i-1)$-population.
+This is the case if $x_i^\mu/x_{i-1}^\mu \geq C/\mu$, for a positive constant $C$.
+Under this condition the number of type-$(i-1)$ individuals produced by mutations of type $i$-individuals has the same order as the type $(i-1)$ population size.}